Steve Rogers (baseball): Major League career

-Rogers is remembered as arguably the most successful pitcher in Montreal Expos history.
-Rogers was known for an unusual delivery, appearing to almost stumble during his follow-through.

-Rogers was drafted by the Montreal Expos in the first round (fourth overall) of the 1971 amateur draft.
+The Montreal Expos selected Rogers in the first round, with the fourth overall selection, of the 1971 MLB draft.
 Rogers made his debut on July 18, 1973, against the Houston Astros at the Astrodome.
 He threw eight innings while allowing two runs on four hits, with three walks and two strikeouts.
 Although Rogers received a no decision, the Expos prevailed 3–2 in the tenth inning.
 Eight days later, he received his first career win at Veterans Stadium, against the Philadelphia Phillies, pitching a one-hitter while striking out three and walking one in the 4–0 win.
 That year, Rogers went 10–5 with a 1.54 ERA in 17 games and 134 innings of work, having seven complete games, 64 strikeouts and 49 walks.
 He finished 2nd in the National League Major League Baseball Rookie of the Year Award voting that year to Gary Matthews.
 Alongside Matthews, he was awarded the Sporting News Rookie of the Year Award for that season.

 For 1974, Rogers had an up-and-down year.
 He started the season well, winning his first three starts and going 7–2 at one point, but he subsequently lost his next six games, with his ERA rising above four by the time May was over.
 By the time of his last start before the All-Star Game on July 23, he was 10–11.
 Despite this, he was named to the All-Star Game at Three Rivers Stadium, although he did not pitch.
 Rogers lost six consecutive decisions midway through August.
 He finished 15–22 with a 4.47 ERA in 38 games and 253 2/3 innings of work.
 Rogers had 11 complete games while allowing 126 earned runs (a career high), with 154 strikeouts and 80 walks.
 He faced over a thousand batters (with 1,064) for the first time in his career.
 Still, manager Gene Mauch was frustrated by Rogers's failure to repeat his success of the previous year.

 The following year, Rogers went 11–12 with a 3.29 ERA in 35 games and 251 2/3 innings of work.
 He had 12 complete games with 137 strikeouts and 88 walks.
 Rogers finished in the top ten of numerous categories, such as innings pitched (ninth), games started (tenth), complete games (eighth), hits (sixth), home runs per nine innings (seventh with 0.465), batters faced (sixth), and errors by a pitcher (first, with seven).